AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/aztecjs-getting-started.md

 1. A quantity of tokens to be minted.
 2. A secret hash.

-Here is the Aztec.nr code:

-#include_code mint_private /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust

 This function is public and it inserts a new note into the private data tree and increases the total token supply by the amount minted.

 To make the note spendable the note has to be redeemed.
-A user can do that by calling the `redeem_shield` function:
+A user can do that by calling the `redeem_shield` function.

-#include_code redeem_shield /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust

-Notice that this function is private and that it takes a secret as an input argument.

 Let's now use these functions to mint some tokens to Bob's account using Typescript, add this to `index.ts`: